 SNRi has some drawbacks for predicting the quality object detection.
-It indicates how well the presence of an object can be detected, but it says nothing about its shape.
-Shape detection is dependent on the edge detection, which is quantified by Edge SNRi.
+It indicates how well an object's presence can be detected, but it says nothing about its shape.
+Shape detection is dependent on the edge detection, which is quantified by Edge Location $\sigma = 1/Edge$ SNRi.
 And there is the problem of object color.
 What If the object has the same color as the background?
 (Think of gray cars in front of gray concrete.)
 In such cases it is the edge that matters.
-For this reason, Edge SNRi should be given comparable weight to SNRi when designing filters.
+For this reason, Edge Location σ should be given at least comparable weight to SNRi when designing filters.